A Guide for Visiting Sugarloaf Mountain in Rio de Janeiro: 4 Different Options

 For a more intense and adventurous journey to the top, you can actually hike/rock climb Sugarloaf as well.
 This seems crazy, because Sugarloaf looks very sheer!
 While experienced rock climbers can climb that steep face, the eaiser way is to climb the backside of Sugarloaf.

 Okay, so how to rock climb Sugarloaf Mountain?
-You will follow the Pista Claudio Coutinho (the seaside pathway that leads to the Morro da Urca trail mentioned in Option 2), but instead of turning onto the Urca Hill trail, you continue along the coast to the backside of the Sugarloaf mountain and then ascend that east face.
+You’ll definitely want to climb Sugar Loaf with a guide, who has plenty of rock climbing experience and appropriate gear.
+You’ll start on Pista Claudio Coutinho (the seaside pathway that leads to the Morro da Urca trail mentioned in Option 2), but instead of turning onto the Urca Hill trail, you continue along the coast to the backside of the Sugarloaf mountain and then ascend that east face.

-Option 4: Visiting Sugarloaf Mountain as part of a Tour
+Option 4: Visiting Sugarloaf Mountain During a Full Day Tour

 If you don’t have a lot of time in Rio, or just prefer to have someone else work out logistics, a city tour could be a good choice for you!